 Nebraska Ground Water Management and Protection Act means Neb.
 Rev. Stat. §§ 46-701 through 46-753.

+New Groundwater Depletion means a new use of groundwater that causes a long-term decrease in the available supply of groundwater for beneficial uses;

 New Groundwater Irrigated Acre means any Groundwater irrigated acre that does not qualify as a Historically Irrigated Acre.
 However, New Groundwater Irrigated Acre shall not include any acre that is mitigated with an Offset approved by the District or any acre approved by the Board under Neb.
 Rev. Stat. § 46-714(3)(j).

 Nitrogen Fertilizer means a chemical compound in which the percentage of nitrogen is greater than the percentage of any other nutrient in the compound and, when applied, results in an average application rate of more than twenty-five (25) pounds of nitrogen per acre over the field to which it is being applied.

-Offset shall mean any water that is used to compensate for the new depletion caused by the irrigation of acres other than Historically Irrigated Acres.
+Offset means any water that is used to compensate for the new depletion caused by the irrigation of acres other than Historically Irrigated Acres.

 Operator means that person who has the most direct control over the day-to-day farming operations of the land concerned.